microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Challenges/00-Pre-Reqs.md

 ## Setup your networking and resource groups structure

-You can setup your networking infrastrcuture with this script.
+You can setup your networking infrastructure with [this Bicep script](https://github.com/anggerl/MicroHack/blob/main/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/main.bicep).

 - Open Visual Studio Code and log in to Azure Cloud Shell at https://shell.azure.com/ and select Bash